F1 2027 Silly Season: Driver lineup predictions

 Lando Norris – Oscar Piastri

 Piastri is already signed to the end of 2027.
-Norris extended his “multi-year contract” and is believed to be under contract for 2027 as well.
+Norris extended his “multi-year contract” and is believed to be under contract for 2027 and beyond.

 Ferrari